vedala/kalyanv_blog/_posts/2018-09-12-build-a-blog-using-jekyll-and-deploy-to-github-pages-and-set-custom-domain.md

 You can use a theme to improve your site's presentation.
 There is a wide selection of themes to choose from.
 You can get started with `minima` theme which is provided by Jekyll.
-You can install theme gem using the following command:
+You can install `minima` gem using the following command:
 ```
 $ gem install minima
 ```